tonyliang19/sockeye-doc/README.md

 INFO: Creating SIF file...
 ```
 And it is normal to see some warnings there or xxx skipped already exists.
+After having the container image stored preferredly in your project directory, then you could start submitting a job to PBS and run an extra ssh session from your local computer mounted by Jupyter container.

-## Setup a conda environment
+## Running jobs to spawn your container

 placeholder

-## Running jobs to spawn your container
+## Setup a conda environment

 placeholder